ofersadan85/devops-demo/README.md

 | ofersadan85/jenkins-agent-python-docker | Python agent image, alpine based with python installed | 461 MB |
 | alpine/socat | socat image, alpine based | 8.5 MB |

 As you can see, storage requirements are not very high, thanks to the use of Alpine images.
-This can probably be further optimized by removing some of the default plugins, but I haven't looked into it yet.
+This can probably be further optimized by removing some of the default plugins, but that would make the server less usable for other things.
+I haven't looked into it thoroughly yet.

 ## Known Issues